tynn/RxDownloadManager/README.md

 [![Release][3]][4]

-*RxDownloadManager* is an implementation wrapping around the Android `DownloadManager` using Rx exposing a `Single` to allow the user to react to download completion events and errors.
+*RxDownloadManager* is an implementation wrapping around the Android `DownloadManager`, using Rx to expose a `Single`.
+This allows the user to handle download completion and error events.

 Usage